chitianhao/ts-arg-parse/README.md

 ```
 ts::ArgParser parser
 ```
-or
+or initialize with some arguments: name, help description, environment variable, argument number expected, function:
 ```
 ts::ArgParser parser("name", "description", "ENV_VAR", 0, &function)
 ```
-The arguments required are: name, help description, environment variable, argument number expected, function.

 To add the usage for the help message of this program:
 ```